History

 The remarkable story of Suster Bertken

 The Buurkerk was also the church where Sister Bertken let herself be enclosed in a cell in 1457, thus promising to devote the rest of her life to God by living in seclusion.
-From her cell, she could watch Mass and through an opening to the outside she could speak to people.
+She lived a modest life in a space of less than four by four meters.
+From her cell, she could follow the mass, and through an opening to the outside, she could speak to people.
 She remained in her cell voluntarily for 57 years.
 She died in 1514, having lived to the age of 87; a memorial stone can be found on Choorstraat.